csi-net/crosswalk/README.md

 - API Key

 ## Setup
-- Use NuGet to add CSI Crosswalk to your solution.\
+- Use NuGet to add Crosswalk to your solution.\
 Install-Package CSICrosswalk.Client -Version 3.0.2
 - Create a new instance of CSICrosswalk.Client.V1.CSICrosswalkProvider with your API Key.\
 var provider = new CSICrosswalkProvider("API Key")